 "The entire creek was full of red diesel fuel," Gallant said in the report.

-Cooper estimated the spilled fuel ran through about a quarter-mile of the stream, which forked in different directions and ran through pipes in some spots before stopping 30 to 40 feet from Maybranch Creek, which flows along the west boundary of the park.
+Cooper estimated that the spilled fuel ran through about a quarter-mile of the stream, which forked in different directions and ran through pipes in some spots before stopping 30 to 40 feet from Maybranch Creek, which flows along the west boundary of the park.

 The Fire Department placed fuel-absorbing pads in several areas along the streams, and yellow crime-scene tape was strung up around the streambed.